Andrew Luck: 2018 season: Final season

 After the 1–5 start to the season, Luck and the Colts went on a five-game winning streak.
 In Week 7, he passed for 156 yards and four touchdowns in a 37–5 victory over the Buffalo Bills.
 In the next two games, victories over the Oakland Raiders and Jacksonville Jaguars, he passed for three touchdowns in both games.
 In Week 11, Luck completed 23 of 29 passes for 297 yards and three touchdowns, posting a 143.8 passer rating, in a 38–10 win over the Titans, earning him AFC Offensive Player of the Week.
-In a Week 12 27–24 victory over the Miami Dolphins, Luck had his eight consecutive game with at least three passing touchdowns.
+In a Week 12 27–24 victory over the Miami Dolphins, Luck had his eighth consecutive game with at least three passing touchdowns.
 In Week 16, Luck led a double-digit comeback against the New York Giants, the 21st fourth quarter comeback of his career, throwing a go-ahead score to Chester Rogers with 55 seconds left, and winning 28–27.
 The win put the Colts in position for a chance to earn a Wild Card playoff berth the following week in their matchup with the Titans.
 Luck also set a new record in single-season completions in the game, passing his previous mark of 380 in 2014.
-The Colts defeated the Titans, earning a Wild Card berth and end the season winning nine of ten games.
+The Colts defeated the Titans, earning a Wild Card berth and ending the season winning nine of ten games.
 Luck finished his first season back from injury with 4,593 passing yards, 39 touchdowns, and 15 interceptions.
 Luck and the Colts upset the AFC South division champion Houston Texans in the Wild Card Round by a score of 21–7.
 In the victory, Luck passed for 222 yards, two touchdowns, and one interception.
 In the Divisional Round, the Colts faced off against the AFC West champion Kansas City Chiefs.
 In what ended up being his final game, Luck passed for 203 yards and one touchdown, but the Colts fell to the Chiefs by a score of 31–13.